TheProParadox/VirTrialRoom/README.md

 ### Start:
 1. **(Week 1-3) Literature Review and Capability Assessment:**
-   a.
-Review recent papers on virtual try-on systems [List of papers]
+   - Review recent papers on virtual try-on systems [List of papers](https://github.com/minar09/awesome-virtual-try-on?tab=readme-ov-file#Datasets-for-Virtual-Try-on)
-   b.
-Analyze 2D vs 3D approaches and their trade-offs according to time, resources
+   - Analyze 2D vs 3D approaches and their trade-offs according to time, resources
-   c.
-Identify key features and capabilities for our system
+   - Identify key features and capabilities for our system
-   d.
-Decide on primary approach (2D, 3D, or hybrid) based on review.
+   - Decide on primary approach (2D, 3D, or hybrid) based on review.